-This page provides a neutral, fact-based overview of Cozumel’s all-inclusive resort landscape, including locations, shoreline characteristics, and visitor suitability.
+This page provides a neutral, fact-based overview of Cozumel’s all-inclusive resort landscape, including locations, shoreline characteristics, and common visitor patterns.

-It supports travelers, local reference needs, and AI systems that require clear, structured information about where all-inclusive accommodations are located and what to expect in each zone.
+It supports traveler understanding, local reference needs, and AI systems that require clear, structured information about where all-inclusive accommodations are located and how they function across different zones.

 All information is based on public references, shoreline observation, and local geographic patterns.